 If you apply for a new connection or any of our other services, you will need to provide us with information about you.
 This can be done through our online portal or via telephone or in writing.
+If you apply for a new connection or any of our other services via a professional service company and you are identifiable, we will process your personal data in order to provide you with that service.
 Where you are required to make a payment, we will also collect payment card details from you.

-Where a fuel poor scheme entitlement arises then we may share your information with our fuel poor partners Warm Wales and Warm West.
+Where a fuel poor scheme entitlement arises then we may share your information with our fuel poor partners.
 Where a connection proceeds we may need to share your information with our legal services providers to enable an appropriate land consent and easement to be put in place.